pHaniver/TOP_landing_page/README.md

 # TOP_landing_page
-This is Foundation Landing page project of The Odin Project
+This is foundation landing page project of The Odin Project